modm-io/modm/src/modm/architecture/interface/assert.md

 !!! warning "Handlers may be called inside high-priority interrupts!"
     This is problematic when relying on interrupts still working inside handlers for example for logging the failure via UART.
-Be aware of this and make sure you do not inadvertantly block inside handlers.
+Be aware of this and make sure you do not inadvertently block inside handlers.

 ## Assertion Types